Ulster University: History

-Founding

-In 1963, the Government of Northern Ireland appointed a committee to review facilities for university and higher technical education in Northern Ireland, modelled on the committee on higher education in Great Britain chaired by Lionel Robbins which had reported that year.
+In 1963, the Government of Northern Ireland appointed a committee to review facilities for university and higher technical education in Northern Ireland, modeled on the committee on higher education in Great Britain chaired by Lionel Robbins which had reported that year.
 The Northern Ireland committee was chaired by Sir John Lockwood, Master of Birkbeck College, London.
 The Robbins Report had recommended a substantial expansion of higher education in Great Britain, partly triggered by the Anderson Report of 1960, which increased demand by instigating a student grants scheme.
 The Lockwood committee was expected to recommend a second university in Northern Ireland, after Queen's University Belfast.

 In Derry, groups led by the University for Derry Committee hoped that Magee University College would become the new university.
 Founded as a Presbyterian training college in 1865, Magee was associated with the Royal University of Ireland which existed between 1880 and 1908, and then with the University of Dublin and Queen's Belfast.
 However, the Lockwood Report criticised Magee's cramped site, complacent culture, and "eccentric" and "barely workable" administration; it found its claim to be based on historical entitlement rather than planning for future.
 Instead, the report recommended a greenfield university in Coleraine and closing Magee.
 This was controversial, with many nationalists suggesting the unionist O'Neill ministry favoured a unionist-majority area rather than nationalist-majority Derry.
 Disgruntlement fed the Northern Ireland civil rights movement which helped spark the Troubles.
 The "New University of Ulster" (NUU) enrolled its first students at Coleraine in 1968.
 Magee was not closed but incorporated in the NUU, which obtained a charter in 1970.

 Following a review of higher education in Northern Ireland under the chairmanship of Sir Henry Chilver in 1982, the Northern Ireland Office (NIO) decided to merge NUU with another Lockwood Report foundation, the Ulster Polytechnic in Jordanstown.
 The NUU charter was surrendered and the merged University of Ulster (dropping "New" from the name) got its charter on 1 October 1984.
 Later the Belfast School of Art and Design (founded in 1849) became part of the university.

-Campus One, the Virtual Campus of the university, was launched on 8 October 2001 which successfully facilitated the provision on undergraduate and postgraduate level courses via distance learning.
+Campus One, the Virtual Campus of the university, was launched on 8 October 2001 which successfully facilitated the provision of undergraduate and postgraduate level courses via distance learning.
 The university now simply refers to this as distance learning.

 The university formerly had a laboratory named 'The University of Ulster Freshwater Laboratory' at Traad Point on the shore of Lough Neagh in Ballymaguigan.
 The Freshwater Laboratory, although not a campus, was a site of the university and consisted of on-campus accommodation, classrooms and testing labs.
 Courses offered were in agriculture, the wildlife of Lough Neagh, water testing and other aquatic courses.
 The site is now owned by Magherafelt District Council.
 By 2010, the area had become popular with the locals for camping, fishing and sailing.